ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Administrators can configure Exchange to allow (or block) the following:

-* Out of Office messages
+* Out of Office messages.
-* Automatic replies and forwards
+* Automatic replies and forwards.
-* Read or delivery receipts
+* Read or delivery receipts.
-* Non-delivery report to a specified domain
+* Non-delivery report to a specified domain.

 The default remote domain will apply the same settings to all messages; however, administrators can configure specific settings for specific domains.